Takanohana Kenshi: Career

-He began his career in the spring of 1965, joining Futagoyama stable which had been set up his elder brother, former yokozuna Wakanohana Kanji I, three years previously.
+He began his sumo career in the spring of 1965, joining Futagoyama stable which had been set up his elder brother, former yokozuna Wakanohana Kanji I, three years previously.
+Reportedly, when he joined, Wakanohana had told him that they were no longer brothers and gave him harsh training, but Takanohana never complained.
 He initially fought under his own surname of Hanada.
-He reached the top makuuchi division in November 1968 at the age of just 18, the youngest ever at the time (the record is now held by his son Takanohana).
+He reached the top makuuchi division in November 1968 at the age of just 18, the youngest ever at the time (the record is now held by his son Takanohana Kōji).
 He weighed barely 100 kg, and would remain one of the lightest men in the top division for the rest of his career.
 He adopted the shikona of Takanohana in 1969.
 He was the last man to beat yokozuna Taihō, in May 1971.
 As he rose up the rankings he collected nine special prizes, including four prestigious ginō-shō, or Technique Awards.